Radio in the United States: Station financing

 The earliest U.S. radio stations were commercial-free, with their operations paid for by their owners.
 However, the industry soon faced a crisis due to mounting costs, and the financial model eventually adopted by a majority of stations was selling advertising airtime, which became known as "American Plan".
 (This was contrasted with the "British plan" of charging license fees for set users.)
 The formal introduction of a "for hire" commercial station (initially called "toll broadcasting") was announced in early 1922, when the American Telephone and Telegraph Company (AT&T) launched WEAF (now WFAN) in New York City.
 (There are a few reports of earlier examples of airtime being sold by other stations, however this was generally done secretly.)
-AT&T initially claimed that its patent rights gave it the exclusive right to sell airtime.
-However, responding to charges that it was attempting to monopolize radio broadcasting, in 1924 the company announced that it would permit other stations to accept advertising if they were willing to first pay a one-time fee to AT&T for use of its radio patents.
+AT&T initially claimed that its patent holdings gave it the exclusive right to sell airtime.
+However, responding to charges that it was attempting to monopolize radio broadcasting, in 1924 the company announced that it would permit other stations to accept advertising if they paid a one-time licensing fee, which, depending on a station's power, ranged from $500 to $3,000 per station.
+(Stations using transmitters purchased from AT&T subsidiary Western Electric were exempt from this fee.)
+However, even this cost was too much for some smaller stations, including KGG in Portland, Oregon, and KFAY in Medford, Oregon, which were shut down.
 Following AT&T's industry-wide settlement, a majority of stations began to operate on a commercial basis.

-Initially stations were very cautious about the content of their advertising messages, generally preferring "indirect advertising" such as general sponsorship announcements, in order not to offend the listeners who had "invited them into their homes".
+Initially, stations were very cautious about the content of their advertising messages, generally preferring "indirect advertising" such as general sponsorship announcements, in order not to offend the listeners who had "invited them into their homes".
 At first "hard sell" and "direct advertising" was discouraged under the oversight of the then-head of the Department of Commerce, Herbert Hoover.
 However, Madison Avenue recognized the importance of radio as a new advertising medium, and commercials eventually became more prominent and insistent.